TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- This [tutorial on Testing React Apps by Academind](https://academind.com/tutorials/testing-react-apps) is a great overview of what you've learned.
-It goes into testing async code and callbacks which we haven't covered yet.
-Though you should be able to follow along using your previous knowledge.
 - This [Intro to React Testing Library video](https://www.youtube.com/watch?v=YQLn7ycfzEo) for a hands-on tutorial.